purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/web-server.md

 cw
 ```

-And you should be able to point your browser at `http://localhost:3000` and see the web server deliver a plain text list of fortunes.
+And you should be able to point your browser at `http://localhost:3000` and see the web server deliver a plain text list of users.

 ![Users](/axum-screenshot.png)